Storing and manipulating your data.

 • Different variables cannot have the same names.
 If variables with the same names are found, then variables with a name already in use will be renamed by CogStat.

-• Second row includes the measurement level of the variables.
+• The second row includes the measurement level of the variables.

 • Use nom, ord and int for nominal, ordinal and interval variables.
 If any other word is in that row, then CogStat considers the row as values, and measurement levels will not be recognized.